 (d) The functioning of the safety-belt reminder is checked for all of the seating positions in all seating rows;

-(e) Alternatively, at the request of the vehicle manufacturer, the test procedures specified in paragraphs 2.2. to 2.2.2. for the seating position of front passengers (s) in the same row as the driver's seat may be used for any rear seating position instead.”
+(e) Alternatively, at the request of the vehicle manufacturer, the test procedures specified in paragraphs 2.2. to 2.2.2. for the seating position) in the same row as the driver's seat , or for the seating positions in the first row for vehicles of category X, may be used for any rear seating position instead.”

 II.
 Justification